yuki-koyama/unblending/README.md

 ## Licensing

-Unblending is dual-licensed; You may use this software under either *LGPLv3* or *our commercial license*.
+Unblending is dual-licensed; You may use this software under either *LGPLv3* or *our commercial (proprietary) license*.
 See the `LICENSE` files for details.

 ## Contributing